Apply for a Conference

 Vermont-based farmers, chefs, food producers, and their employees are eligible to apply - you do not have to be a member of the Vermont Fresh Network.
 The exception to these rules is that we do not exclude any VFN Partner Members; VFN Partner Members may apply from outside the state (farms & food producers within 30 miles of the Vermont border are eligible for partner membership).

 There are two goals of this program - to help Vermonters working in the food system attend important conferences outside of our region, and to support sharing that information with other food professionals and / or the consumer public upon return.

 Applicants can get creative with what this information sharing looks like.
 Please remember: the event or project does need to include some component of raising funds to support the next round of scholarships.
 Examples of possible events include holding special themed dinners, hosting networking events with an educational component, leading or hosting workshops, offering a menu special tied to a public education campaign, bringing in a special guest / speaker for a dinner, etc. Although the fundraising element needs to be present, the primary goal is to share information and make connections (in other words, we aren’t just choosing the project with the greatest potential monetary return . . . and we expect event hosts to recover all costs first, make donations second).

 We encourage applications from across the state.
 The network part of the Vermont Fresh Network is intended to connect people in every corner of the state, and we encourage all applicants to think about how the professional development and/or consumer education component can have the furthest reach.

-Our overall funding priority is to support applicants who would not otherwise be able to attend the selected conference.
+Our overall funding priority is to support applicants who would not otherwise be able to attend the selected conference - both for financial reasons and also simply the challenge of getting away from a business to attend educational and professional development opportunities.
 In the case of close scores, this will be a determining factor.

 How does the funding work?